sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 HTTP/3 solves the head-of-line blocking issue by avoiding TCP altogether.
 Instead, it is built on top of a protocol called QUIC which is built on top of UDP.
 QUIC is aware of multiple streams so it knows when it is appropriate to deliver packets without having this head-of-line blocking behavior.
 This makes HTTP/3 much better when dealing with unreliable networks.
 With its heavy use of streams, gRPC in particular would greatly benefit from the elimination of the head-of-line blocking issue.

 ### Encryption by Default
 When creating HTTP/2 there was a lot of disagreement over if HTTP/3 should require TLS.
 Many have argued that this requirement would hurt the adoption of HTTP/2.
 They argue that HTTP/2 offers a lot of benefits that can be attained without the use of TLS.
+As a result, we now have [h2c](https://datatracker.ietf.org/doc/html/rfc7540#section-3.2), which is a way to use HTTP/2 without encryption.

+{{< image src="encryption.png" width="400px" class="center" >}}

-This might have been true for HTTP/2 but this is not true for HTTP/3.
+These arguments might have worked for HTTP/2 but they didn't hold up for HTTP/3.
 HTTP/3 *requires* encryption and usage of the TLS 1.3 protocol.
-There are several reasons for this, but the most compelling one is that TLS 1.3 working with QUIC allows for zero round trips to negotiate a new connection before making a request, which is even faster than HTTP/1.1 without TLS.
-It's a double win by being both more secure and faster.
+There are several reasons for this, but the most compelling one is that TLS 1.3 working with QUIC allows for fewer (and sometimes zero) round trips to negotiate a new connection before making a request, which is even faster than HTTP/1.1 without TLS.
+It's a double win by being both more secure and, theoretically, much faster.

 ## Experimentation
-When researching this topic, I have discovered that HTTP/3 with gRPC is a bit of a complicated story.
+When researching this topic, I discovered that HTTP/3 with gRPC is a bit of a complicated story.
 I covered this a bit in my [gRPC: The Good Parts](/posts/grpc-the-good-parts/) post but the gist is that no decision has been made to officially support HTTP/3 throughout the entire gRPC ecosystem.
 There is an [open issue](https://github.com/grpc/grpc/issues/19126) to discuss this and there is an [official proposal](https://github.com/grpc/proposal/blob/master/G2-http3-protocol.md) also discussing the idea.
 Some projects are closer to HTTP/3 than others, so here are the implementations that I have found where you can make gRPC over HTTP/3 work:

 - **C#**: [dotnet-grpc](https://devblogs.microsoft.com/dotnet/http-3-support-in-dotnet-6/#grpc-with-http-3) is the pioneer here, already containing an implementation of an HTTP/3 transport for gRPC.
 - **Rust**: [Tonic with the Hyper transport](https://github.com/hyperium/tonic/issues/339) appears to be able to support this, although I'm not sure if there are good examples of this in the wild yet.